rimorin/ministry-mapper/README.md

 Disadvantages of Ministry Mapper

 - Initial migration work of the territory data.
-Territory servants will have to translate their current territory data into a json specific file to feed into the platform.
+Territory servants will have to take some time to enter their entire territory details into the system.
 - Internet dependency.
 Requires publishers to use their internet capable phones/tablets to use.
 System may not be applicable for countries where internet access is not readily available.
 - Slight learning curve.
 Elderly and non tech-savvy publishers may have to overcome the challenge of transiting from paper/pen to the use of a computing device to update territory records.
 - Currently optimised for countries where territories are mostly apartments/flats.
 (Landed/House features can be included in future versions).

 ### Usage

-- To access the admin screen of a congregation, `domain/admin/<congregation code>`
-  1. Login with admin credentials
-  2. To restart territory status during a cycle, click on reset button under each postal address.
-- To access the conductor screen of a congregation, `domain/conductor/<congregation code>`
-  1. Login with conductor credentials
-  2. To assign a slip to a publisher, select territory and postal address and click on the share button.
-- To access a particular postal address, `domain/<postal code>`
-  1. Login with publisher credentials (Disabled by default)
-  2. To update an unit number, tap on a unit box and update its details accordingly.
+  1. Create account using the [administration module](https://github.com/rimorin/ministry-mapper-admin).
+  2. Configure user claims
+  3. Configure congregation object in firebase rtdb path, /congregations.
+  4. Access domain/code to begin administering.

 ### Deployment